How to Use the Command 'duti' on macOS (with Examples)

 -l

-: Specifies that we want to display all handlers of a given UTI.uti
+: This flag lists all potential handlers for a given UTI.uti

 Example Output: